All Episodes

 However, and this is not to make excuses for them.

-They really believe that if they are too critical of the Democrats and their policy, that independents are gonna hate them, and that independents are gonna get mad because independents don't like partisanship.
+They really believe that if they are too critical of the Democrats and their policy, that independents are going to hate them and that independents are going to get mad because independents don't like partisanship.

 They really believe this.